 Check out the Hotel La Palma (telephone: 011-52-646-165-6846), aptly named for the lone palm tree that snakes its way more than 50 feet skyward through the hotel roof.

 TIP: If cool weather is forecast when you plan to travel south, pack a lightweight sleeping bag.
-It’s cheap backup for the lack of heating, the missing blanket, or even linens gone AWOL.
+It’s a cheap backup for the lack of heating, the missing blanket, or even linens have gone AWOL.

 Parked in front of the hotel, a mobile taco cart is equipped with an unusual propane-fired cooking contraption resembling a giant wok.
 The curved bottom is pushed up to form a convex griddle in the middle, while the edge of the “wok” forms a concentric lip around the outside to collect drippings for basting the meat.

-On Sunday nights in San Vicente, the dirt frontage path along highway is busy and congested in both directions.
+On Sunday nights in San Vicente, the dirt frontage path along the highway is busy and congested in both directions.
 The vehicles are loaded with beer-waving teenagers and young adults, just cruising the strip.